11 Perspective Taking Examples for Emotional Intelligence

 By adopting a perspective, the situation is transformed back into a moment rather than a courtroom.

-When you strongly disagree with someone and attempt to comprehend what fear, ident”ty, or life experience would make their behavior feel necessary, even if you still reject it, that is an example of emotionally intelligent behaviour.
+When you strongly disagree with someone and attempt to comprehend what fear, ident”ty, or life experience would make their behavior feel necessary, even if you still reject it, that is an example of emotionally intelligent behavior.
 This is not “both sides are equal,” but “human motives are rarely cartoonish.”
-It lowers the actual emotional risk of dehumanisation.
+It lowers the actual emotional risk of dehumanization.

 You experience contempt and superiority when you believe the other person is foolish, which suppresses interest and intensifies the fight.